la2050/archive/_projects/2016/collegesquad-promesa-boyle-heights-peer-mentor-program.md

   - 'Community outreach '
   - Network/relationship support
   - Quality improvement research
+project_description: >-
+  To increase college access among Boyle Heights youth, we will create a peer mentoring program, in which local college students would mentor college bound, but first generation high students at two key schools, Felicitas and Gonzalo Mendez High School and Roosevelt High School, giving them support as they prepare to apply to college.
+In turn, those high school mentors, will mentor at risk middle school students at risk of not graduating, to increase their motivation towards school.
 project_impact: >-
   ["College matriculation rates","District-wide graduation rates","Student
   education pipeline","Youth unemployment and underemployment"]